 wipos.p.lodz.pl/HighTech/example1.html" (data on humid air at 20 C and 700 kPa).
 Link no wonder works.

-physics.holsoft.nl/physics/ocmain.htm (calculators for humid air properties)
+physics.holsoft.nl/physics/ocmain.htm (calculators for humid air properties, Link no wonder works)

 Wizard's comments: To add to the first point, Boyle’s Law says that given the same temperature, the volume of gas is inversely proportional to the pressure.
 So given the same temperature and pressure the volume of gas will be constant, in other words the same number of molecules per unit area.
 The atomic weight of oxygen is 16, nitrogen is 14, and hydrogen is 2.
 So a water molecule (H2O) has an atomic weight of 18, while O2 and N2 are much heavier at 32 and 28 respectively.
 So when it is humid the lighter water molecules push the heavier O2 and N2 molecules out of the way, causing for less resistance for the football to cut through the air.